 Alex Parker-Nicholls BVetMed MRCVS

 Alex graduated from The Royal Veterinary College, London in 2016.
-His particular interest lies in surgery and he is currently undertaking the RCVS Certificate of Advance Veterinary Practice (GSAS).
-Alex performs both orthopaedic and soft tissue surgery with a particular interest in the more advanced soft tissue cases.
+His particular interest lies in surgery and he has recently completed the RCVS Certificate of Advance Veterinary Practice in general small animal surgery.
+Alex is interested in all aspects of surgery, both orthopaedics and some of the more advanced soft tissue surgery cases, taking referrals in the area.
 In his spare time he plays saxophone and piano and enjoys clay pigeon shooting.
-He has two cats named Bramble and Autumn and two ponies named India and Rocket.
+He has two cats named Bramble and Autumn and a Labrador named Webley.

 Caitlin Rowe BVMS MRCVS

 Caitlin graduated from Glasgow University in July 2016.
-She has a particular interest in surgery and emergency and critical care, working as a night vet at the hospital dealing with emergency cases out of hours, and as day vet at the Lowestoft branch.
+She has a particular interest in surgery and emergency and critical care, working as a night vet at the hospital dealing with emergency cases out of hours, and is currently working towards a certificate in emergency and critical care.
 Outside of work her time is largely spent with Jenson, her unruly Great Dane.